KangOxford/AlphaTrade/README.md

 * Timeline
   * Jun.01~Jun.31
     * Jun.01-Jun.15 Experiments Implemention.
+      * Experiment.01
-      * Experiment.01 Turn the Order Flow in to Order Book, with the cancellation type taken into consideration.
+        * PartA Turn the Order Flow in to Order Book, with the cancellation type taken into consideration.
-      * Experiment.02 Implement the LQR form Huining Yang's [paper](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=DknyNcIAAAAJ&citation_for_view=DknyNcIAAAAJ:u5HHmVD_uO8C).
+        * PartB Implement the LQR form Huining Yang's [paper](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=DknyNcIAAAAJ&citation_for_view=DknyNcIAAAAJ:u5HHmVD_uO8C).
-      * Experiment.03 Test different RL strategies to do the optimal liquidation.
+      * Experiment.02 Test different RL strategies to do the optimal liquidation.
-      * Experiment.04 Compare RL strategies and LQR strategies.
+      * Experiment.03 Compare RL strategies and LQR strategies.
     * Jun.16-Jun.30 Periodical eassy for the works have been done before.
 * Four different settings
   * `Setting_1` Queue-reactive model, with quantity solved by `Monte Carlo` simulation to the stochastic process.